ellery-it/odoo-serial-scale-drivers/README.md

     sudo mount -o remount,rw /root_bypass_ramdisks
     cp odoo-serial-scale-drivers/SSD*.py /root_bypass_ramdisks/home/pi/odoo/addons/hw_drivers/iot_handlers/drivers/
     sudo reboot
+# Install on newer IotBox (i.e. v.
+24)
+New Iotboxes search drivers from the server installation where the iotbox is paired with, and download the drivers (with method helpers.download_iot_handlers() ) from addons/hw_drivers/iot_handlers/drivers/ to local drivers path ( i.e. /home/pi/odoo/addons/hw_drivers/ ).
+Put the new drivers on the server side (addons/hw_drivers/iot_handlers/drivers/) and verify that they are dowloaded to the IotBox after a restart.

 # Test
 If you have just one IoBox connect to [http://raspberrypi:8069](http://raspberrypi:8069) from the same lan where the Iot Box is connected to, and check under "scales" in the main window.